Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Beresfield - Hexham had a median income among taxpayers of $55,616 and an average income of $64,656.
-Nationally, the median income was $57,079 and the average was $68,327 in the same period.
-In Rest of NSW, these figures were $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year ended June 2022, current estimates for Beresfield - Hexham would be approximately $62,629 (median) and $72,809 (average) as of September 2025.
-From the Census conducted in August 2021, household incomes in Beresfield - Hexham fell between the 16th and 16th percentiles nationally.
-Income analysis reveals that 30.3% of individuals (2,720 people) had an income range of $1,500 to $2,999, similar to the regional figure of 29.9%.
-Housing affordability pressures are severe, with only 82.5% of income remaining after housing costs, ranking at the 15th percentile nationally.
+The income level in Beresfield - Hexham SA2 is aligned with national averages according to the latest Australian Taxation Office data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in this area was $55,616 and the average income stood at $64,656.
+These figures compare to those of Rest of NSW which were $49,459 and $62,998 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $62,629 (median) and $72,809 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Beresfield - Hexham all fall between the 16th and 16th percentiles nationally.
+Income analysis reveals that the $1,500 - 2,999 income bracket dominates with 30.3% of residents (2,720 people), which aligns with the surrounding region where this cohort likewise represents 29.9%.
+Housing affordability pressures are severe in Beresfield - Hexham SA2, with only 82.5% of income remaining after housing costs, ranking at the 15th percentile nationally.

 Frequently Asked Questions - Income